That doesn't mean the Neo will be released anytime soon, though, with rumours suggesting its release has been put back to 2022.

 What is Windows 10X?

 It isn't Windows 10, even though it sounds - and looks - just like a new version of that operating system.
+It offers a stripped-back, web-first software experience that has led some to compare it to the experience offered by Chrome OS.

 Windows 10X release date

-Initially, Windows 10X was expected to debut on Microsoft's own Surface Neo towards the end of 2020, before making its way to third party manufacturers soon after.
+Initially, Windows 10X was expected to debut on Microsoft's own Surface Neo towards the end of 2020, before making its way to third-party manufacturers soon after.

 Windows 10X devices